Skip to content

 Marriage or remarriage.
 Divorce.
 Birth of a child or grandchild.
 Death of a spouse, child, or named executor.
 Significant change in your net worth (up or down).
 Moving to a different state.
 A major asset acquisition (real estate, business interest).
 Significant changes in tax law.
 If any of these has happened, your plan needs review right now.

-Even without major life events, schedule a review every 3-5 years.
+Even without major life events, schedule a review every 3 to 5 years.
 Laws change.
 The people you named 10 years ago may not be the right choices today.
 Your priorities shift.

 Estate Plan Review Checklist